pedromarinho94/Basics/README.md

 # Basics

-Random pieces of code written by me for C/C++/Python
+Random pieces of code written by me with C/C++/Python